futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT.md

 • monthly_plan – array of 12 objects where each object has
    { month (1-12),
      focus (primary skill/theme),
-     practice (array up to 3 objects) where each object is { action: string, justification: string }, goal (SMART result for that month),
+     goal (SMART result for that month),
      explanation (2-3 sentences explaining why this month’s work matters and how it supports the northstar) course_rec {title, url, benefit} }